AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 Some key features and enhancements introduced in AEM 6.5.4.0 include:

-* AEM Assets is now [configured with Brand Portal]((https://docs.adobe.com/content/help/en/experience-manager-brand-portal/using/publish/configure-aem-assets-with-brand-portal.html)) through Adobe I/O.
+* AEM Assets is now configured with Brand Portal through Adobe I/O Console.

 * A new [Generate printable Output](../forms/using/aem-forms-workflow-step-reference.md) step is now available for AEM workflows.